 Ian obviously has very affectionate memories of the time with Caroline.
 He laughs throughout the interview as he remembers the various incidents and the people he was working with half a century ago.

 The book which Ian refers to is his 1990 fictionalisation of the Caroline story called Rocking The Boat.
-It is now available as an e-book.

 The interview took place in February 2013.